+'''

-''' • Hello there @data(KeyOne="Value One", KeyTwo="Value Two") • Hello there #KeyThree="Value Three" #KeyFour="Value Four" '''
+• Hello there @data(KeyOne="Value One", KeyTwo="Value Two")

+'''

 Note keys must have no spaces, but will match existing custom keys with spaces, and values have to have quotes.

 Custom data keys will be created if a suitable key is not found.
 If custom data keys were created, you can always modify them later to change casing or add spaces.
 This automatic key creation auto detects numbers and will set as a decimal number type of custom data key, although you may have to fine tune the number of decimals and thousands setting.
 Otherwise created as a key with text values.